2sic/app-template-angular/readme.md

 ## History

+* 2020-11-09
-* 2020-11-09 updated shared code which extracts the generated index.html for DNN
+    * Updated shared code which extracts the generated index.html for DNN
 * 2021-02-25
     * Improved razor code split
-    * using latest (v11) dnn-sxc-angular
+    * Using latest (v11) dnn-sxc-angular
-    * split examples into sub-module to make it easy to remove them
+    * Split examples into sub-module to make it easy to remove them
-    * extensive documentation of everything inside this
+    * Extensive documentation of everything inside this
-    * edit-toolbars in the application
+    * Edit-toolbars in the application
-    * after edit a callback refreshes the data (instead of page reload)
+    * After edit a callback refreshes the data (instead of page reload)
-    * made data multi-language (English and German)
+    * Made data multi-language (English and German)
+* 2022-07-08
+    * Migration to Angular 14
+    * dnn-sxc-angular replaced by new sxc-angular lib (v14.07.01)
+    * Using latest (v14.07.03) sxc-typings